ProfessionalWiki/mw-docker/README.md

 * Latest PHP
 * Luasandbox
 * Extra packages
+* A guarantee that we will not [switch PHP versions and break your MediaWiki extensions](https://github.com/wikimedia/mediawiki-docker/pull/117)

 ## Other MediaWiki images

 For the official MediaWiki Docker images maintained by The Wikimedia Foundation, see https://github.com/wikimedia/mediawiki-docker